FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Introduction

-i.e. velocities if the masses of the elements of the dynamical system are constant.

 The separation of the Hamiltonian into kinetic and potential parts is not the only option when constructing symplectic second-order N-body integrators.
-In N-body systems with a dominant gravitating body the Wisdom-Holman splitting separates the Hamiltonian into $N-1$ Keplerian two-body Hamiltonians $H_\mathrm{i}^\mathrm{Kepler}$ between the dominant body and other particles and $(N-1)(N-2)/2$ perturbative interaction Hamiltonians $U_\mathrm{ij}^\mathrm{int}$ between the non-dominant bodies \citep{Wisdom1991,Murray2000,Hernandez2015,Rein2015}.
-The splitting procedure can be summarised as

-Specialised numerical techniques have been developed for the perturbed Keplerian Hamiltonians (e.g. \citealt{Danby1992,Hernandez2015,Wisdom2015,Dehnen2017a,Hernandez2020}).
+In N-body systems with a dominant gravitating body the Wisdom-Holman splitting separates the Hamiltonian into $N-1$ Keplerian two-body Hamiltonians $H_\mathrm{i}^\mathrm{Kepler}$ between the dominant body and other particles and $(N-1)(N-2)/2$ perturbative interaction Hamiltonians $U_\mathrm{ij}^\mathrm{int}$ between the non-dominant bodies \citep{Wisdom1991,Murray2000,Hernandez2015,Rein2015,Rein2019}.
+Specialised numerical techniques have been developed for the perturbed Keplerian Hamiltonians (e.g. \citealt{Danby1992,Hernandez2015,Wisdom2015,Dehnen2017a,Hernandez2020,Rein2020}).
 These integrators are widely used in the context of gigayear-long simulations of Solar system bodies.

 Yet another class of symplectic integrators can be derived using hierarchical Hamiltonian splitting (hereafter HHS).
 The HHS provides an attractive alternative to the widely-used block time-step scheme for simulations with individual particle time-steps \citep{Saha1994, Pelupessy2012, Janes2014}.
 Starting from a pivot time-step $\tau_\mathrm{pivot}$ the Hamiltonian is adaptively divided into Hamiltonians $H_\mathrm{S}$ and $H_\mathrm{F}$ of slow ($\tau_\mathrm{i} \geq \tau_\mathrm{pivot}$) and fast particles ($\tau_\mathrm{i} < \tau_\mathrm{pivot}$) according to the individual time-steps $\tau_\mathrm{i}$ of the particles.
 The process is repeated recursively on $H_\mathrm{F}$ with increasingly smaller pivot time-steps until no particles remain in the set of fast particles.
 On a single hierarchy level the Hamiltonian splitting then is